Let me explain them in more detail…

 Another question again, who is swing trading for?

-I think swing trading is for those of you with full-time jobs, but you still want more action in the markets if you have a little bit more time.
+Swing trading is for those of you with full-time jobs, but you still want more action in the markets if you have a little bit more time.

 You'll typically spend anywhere between one to two hours a day trading the markets.